JD Programs of Instruction

 Constitutional Law Seminar (Cyber, Privacy and Speech) (6399)

-Health Law Seminar: Assisted Reproductive Technologies (6411)
+Health Law and Policy Seminar: Assisted Reproductive Technologies (6411)

 Telecommunications Law (6414)